annakosovskaya/formality_classifier/README.md

 | **Style-transfer as classifier** | Reuse models trained to rewrite style (formal ↔ informal) for classification tasks.           |
 | **Feedback-based training**      | Improve the classifier over time using user corrections or manual feedback.                   |

-**We use zero-/few-shot prompting with LLMs**, specifically `LLaMA-3` (loaded via `Unsloth`).
+**I use zero-/few-shot prompting with LLMs**, specifically `LLaMA-3` (loaded via `Unsloth`).

-We don’t perform any kind of training or fine-tuning — the model is used as-is.
-In each case, we formulate a prompt that describes the task and provides between 0 and 6 labeled examples (for a few-shot).
-We then ask the model to classify the next text as either "formal" or "informal".
+I don’t perform any kind of training or fine-tuning — the model is used as-is.
+In each case, I formulate a prompt that describes the task and provides between 0 and 6 labeled examples (for a few-shot).
+I then ask the model to classify the next text as either "formal" or "informal".

 After generation, the model’s response is parsed using a simple heuristic:
-- If the word “formal” is present and “informal” is not — we classify it as formal
+- If the word “formal” is present and “informal” is not — I classify it as formal
 - Otherwise — the label is informal

 This logic can be adjusted depending on the application.
 For example, if it’s more important not to mistakenly label a formal text as informal, one may design the rules differently.
 Additional heuristics can also be applied to handle cases when both “formal” and “informal” appear in the response, or when neither label is present.

-To speed up processing, we implemented batched evaluation.
-Additionally, we provide a non-batched version for clarity and easier understanding of the logic.
+To speed up processing, I implemented batched evaluation.
+Additionally, I provide a non-batched version for clarity and easier understanding of the logic.

 ⚠️ Note:
 >All input texts are truncated to fit within model limits.
 In our case, this worked well since the beginning of each text typically contained enough signals to determine its formality.